Starting a Food Forest

 Early Growth

 Trees reach 4โ8 feet.
 Fast-maturing shrubs (elderberry, currant, goumi) start producing.
-Fill in herbaceous and groundcover layers.
-Continue annual beds in parallel.
+Fill herbaceous and groundcover layers.
+Keep annual beds in parallel.

 Harvest: Shrub fruits, herbs, groundcovers.
 First berries in quantity.